What is formaldehyde?

 The level at which people can first detect formaldehyde by odor varies widely among individuals, from 50 to 500 ppb.
 Some health effects, such as eye or nose irritation, can occur at formaldehyde concentrations that some people cannot smell.

-Exposure to moderate levels of formaldehyde can cause a number of irritant symptoms, including temporary burning or itching of the eyes or nose, stuffy nose, and sore throat.
+Exposure to moderate levels of formaldehyde can cause some irritant symptoms, including temporary burning or itching of the eyes or nose, stuffy nose, and sore throat.
 At higher concentrations, formaldehyde exposure can also cause irritation of the lung’s passageways.
-At very high formaldehyde concentrations, chest tightness, coughing, and wheezing can occur.
+At very high formaldehyde levels, chest tightness, coughing, and wheezing can occur.
 Some people have reported headache, nausea, and fatigue after exposure to formaldehyde.

 Airborne formaldehyde may cause allergic reactions in occupationally exposed persons, and also may result in a worsening of asthma symptoms in people with asthma.